Glasgow Warriors: Fanzones

 Various public houses around Glasgow have operated as Fanzones for the club.
+The Grosvenor Cafe in Ashton Lane was announced for the 2015-16 season.

 The official Fanzone for the 2016–17 season was The Crafty Pig.
+This public house in Glasgow's West End is now called The Horn.

-For 2018–19 season The Old Schoolhouse is the XVIth Warriors fanzone.
-For the 2024–25 season, it remains The Old Schoolhouse and additionally The Beechwood Bar in Kings Park.
+For 2018–19 season The Old Schoolhouse in the Woodlands area was the XVIth Warriors fanzone; and this also became the club's official fanzone.
+For the 2024–25 season, it remained The Old Schoolhouse and additionally The Beechwood Bar in Kings Park was added.